Kexin-Tang/CV_CourseProject/README.md

 # Computer Vision Course Projects

-This project is about tasks for Computer Vision Course in Electronic Information and Communication Department, Huazhong University of Science and Technology.
+This project is about tasks for Computer Vision Course in Electronic Information and Communication Department, Huazhong University of Science and Technology, and the teacher is Prof. Xinggang Wang.

 ## Project navigation
 name | usage